-Field label Note 5.7 Long term trend; Direction There has been little change in habitat area from 2012 to 2017, with small differences more likely to arise from measurement errors rather than true range and population expansions or contractions (Killeen, 2013b, Willing 2013, Killeen et al 2018b).
-6.8 Short term trend; Direction 2017 survey demostrated an extensive area of habitat in good condition, and the snail was present at the majority of sites in relatively high abundance.
-The absence at Loch Tummel is not considered enough to outweigh the positives and to change the population assessment.
-Killeen, 2013b, Killeen et al 2018b).
+Species name: Vertigo genesii (1015) Region code: ATL Field label Note 5.7 Long term trend; Direction There has been little change in habitat area from 2012 to 2017, with small differences more likely to arise from measurement errors rather than true range and population expansions or contractions (Killeen, 2013b, Killeen et al 2018b).
+6.8 Short term trend; Direction The populations of this species appear to be stable where they have been monitored (Killeen 2010).
 6.17 Additional information Vertigo species are known to undergo large annual fluctuations in population size and the peak breeding period varies considerably from year to year (Pokryszko 1990).
 The ability of Vertigo species to self-fertilise significantly increases the probability of survival.
 By self-fertilisation, the low numbers of individuals are able to reconstruct or restore a population in a few weeks, and a single coloniser is able to establish a new population (Pokryszko 1987).
-The species is not known to have disappeared from any sites in the UK in the last 25 years (Killeen et al. 2011).
+Given the range of protected sites where this species is present, with appropriate site management, the species should no longer be at risk of extinction (Moorkens 2011).
 7.9 Additional information The area of suitable habitat (permanently wet, base-rich) can often be small, no more than a few square metres (Killeen, 2013b).
-8.1 Characterisation of pressures/ threats Hydrological instability is the major cause of declines and losses of V. geyeri populations (Killeen, 2013b, Willing 2013, Killeen et al 2018b).
-10.2 Additional information There are no Scottish sites unique to Vertigo geyeri, it has always been found with V. genesii.
+8.1 Characterisation of pressures/ threats Hydrological instability is the major cause of declines and losses of V. genesii populations (Killeen, 2013b, Killeen et al 2018b).
+10.2 Additional information There are no Scottish sites unique to Vertigo genesii, it has always been found with V. geyeri.
 Therefore, assessments for both species are concurrent (Killeen, 2013b, Killeen et al 2018b).